trey-rosius/babysitter_api/README.md

 For a user account to be unique, we apply a unique constraint on 2 attributes
 - username
 - email
 No 2 users can have same username and email.
-We'll use a condition expression ensure uniqueness,then use 2 put request inside a dynamodb transaction api.
+We'll use a conditional expression to ensure uniqueness,then use 2 put request inside a dynamodb transaction api.
 <br />

 DynamoDb transactions provide developers with atomicity, consistency, isolation, and durability (ACID) across tables.
 It processes requests in batches.
 If one request in the batch